 - Understanding typical member retention rates and patterns.

-- o 30%
+- 0 30%

-- Recruiting new members
+- o Recruiting new members

-- Invest in systems, databases and supporting technology to improve efficiency in managing membership (lead-in for technology elective, touch on as intro only)
+- Invest in systems, databases and supporting technology to improve efficiency in managing membership (lead-in for E244 Using Data to Grow & Sustain Your Organization, touch on as intro only)

 - Ex.: track frequency of participation

 - Ex.: focus on top 100 customers who know you and like participating in your programs

 - Cost of member turnover

-- Why members don't return
+- o Why members don't return

-- Why members don't complain
+- o Why members don't complain

-- Target marketing campaign (tie-in to C260 Marketing Strategies)
+- o Target marketing campaign (tie-in to C260 Marketing Strategies)

-• Identifying ways to gauge member needs and satisfaction.
+- Identifying ways to gauge member needs and satisfaction.

+- o 40%

-- o 40% - Conduct needs-analysis and environmental scan to determine current members' needs in the context of the chamber's or association's mission and objective - Plan and implement recruitment and retention programs based on the strategic plan and results of the needs-analysis - Increase member participation: models and trends - o Measure member satisfaction - Implementing techniques to identify and deliver the products and services your members want. - o 30% - Identify and implement strategies to continually gather member feedback and to increase member return on investment - o Customer rewards - Best customer program and incentives - o Customer service basics (lead-in for C250 Customer Service Inside and Out)
+- o Conduct needs-analysis and environmental scan to determine current members' needs in the context of the chamber's or association's mission and objective

+- Plan and implement recruitment and retention programs based on the strategic plan and results of the needs-analysis

+- Increase member participation: models and trends

+- Measure member satisfaction

+- Implementing techniques to identify and deliver the products and services your members want.

+- o 30%

+- o Identify and implement strategies to continually gather member feedback and to increase member return on investment

+- Customer rewards

+- Best customer program and incentives

+- Customer service basics

+- Implementing a customer service program